albertattard/java-boot-camp/02 - Data Types.md

 $ java -jar application.jar
 ```

-The `java` is an executable file and when executed the JVM is started.
+The `java` is an executable file and when executed it starts the JVM.
 The `java` command starts an instance of the JVM.
-We can have many JVM instances running, each on a separate OS process.
+We can have many JVM instances running, each on a separate OS process, with its own OS process memory.

 The JVM uses the OS process memory, shown above, to run and execute our code.
 Our code runs within the JVM - a program (our code) runs within another program (JVM).
-The JVM executable code (**not our code**) is loaded into the *text* OS process memory and the constants and process level variables of the JVM are stored in the *data* segment of the memory.
+The JVM executable code (**not our code**) is loaded into the *text* OS process memory and the JVM constants are stored in the *data* segment of the OS process memory.

-Internally, the JVM maintains its own *stack* and *heap* (which we will refer to the *Java stack* and *Java heap*), which while these behave similar to the OS process memory, they are different.
+Internally, the JVM maintains its own *stack* and *heap* (referred to here as the *Java stack* and the *Java heap*), which while these behave similar to the OS process memory, they are different.

 **We will only focus on the *Java stack* and *Java heap* from this point onwards**.

 ### What goes in the Java stack?

-When our Java program starts Java calls our `main()` method.
+When our Java program starts, Java calls our `main()` method.
 When Java does so, it adds an entry in the *Java stack*.
 Every time a method is called, Java adds an entry in the *Java stack*, and it removes this entry once the method completes.

 Once the *Java stack* is empty, our program completes.
 Once the `main()` method finishes execution, Java will remove the last entry in the *Java stack* and the program completes.
-We will revise and elaborates this when we discuss [threads and concurrency](11%20-%20Concurrency.md).
+We will revise and elaborates this point when we discuss [threads and concurrency](11%20-%20Concurrency.md).

 All variables created and used within a method are stored in the *Java stack*.